grakkit/grakkit/README.md

 Head on over to the [releases](https://github.com/grakkit/grakkit/releases) page and grab the latest version for your platform.
 After that, just drop the JAR in whatever **plugins**, **mods**, or **addons** folder you would install any other plugin, mod, or addon.

 ## Your First Project (Bukkit/Spigot/Paper)
 Upon starting or reloading the server with the plugin installed, the `plugins/grakkit` folder will be created on your server.
-For future reference, let's call this the "home folder" as it's where most if not all development will take place.
+This is where most if not all development will take place, and serves as your home when working within the scope of grakkit.

 Now, unless you know EXACTLY what you're doing (mad respect if you do) you should install the `@grakkit/server` package, a standard library and environment for JavaScript development.
-Make sure you have NodeJS installed on your system, then navigate to the home folder in a terminal or command prompt and use `npm install @grakkit/server` to install it.
+Make sure you have NodeJS installed on your system, then navigate to `plugins/grakkit` in a terminal or command prompt and use `npm install @grakkit/server` to install it.

-Once that's done, you can import it from within your main file (default `plugins/grakkit/index.js`) as shown below...
+Once that's done, you can import it from within your main file (default `index.js`) as shown below...
 ```js
 const { core } = require('@grakkit/server');
 ```